-Neysa Hinton is a third-generation Sonoma County resident.
+Neysa Hinton is a fourth-generation Sonoma County resident.
 Born in Petaluma, Neysa grew up in Sebastopol.
 After graduation, Neysa attended college in Idaho and pursued a career in radio that would span 25 years.
 During this time, she managed annual budgets of up to $35 million.
 This fiscal experience combined with managing and leading large teams of staff are qualities she brings to her work on city council.
 Neysa moved back to Sebastopol in 1997, got married, and started a family.
 Her two grown children, Jordan and Jered are Sebastopol natives who currently live in Sonoma County.

 In 2012, Neysa made the decision to pursue a career in service and became a licensed administrator.
 She is currently the Executive Director of Bello Gardens Assisted Living in San Anselmo, a facility for the elderly.
 The work is both challenging and gratifying and has given Neysa the opportunity to serve our seniors.
 On any given day, you can find Neysa engaged with staff, residents, and their families, to address a diverse array of needs and help to facilitate happy, fulfilling lives.
 As a front-line worker, Neysa works tirelessly to keep her vulnerable residents and staff safe during the Covid-19 pandemic.

 Neysa has always had a passion to serve her community.
 Over the course of her life in West County, Neysa has devoted countless hours volunteering on projects that have benefited Sebastopol and people who live there.